 Even when consumers don’t take the final step of purchasing insurance online, there’s a good chance they’ll conduct some internet research.
 One study found that even though only about 25% of consumers buy insurance online, 74% of consumers research insurance purchases online.

 Insurance shoppers are online, so you need a website.
 More than that, you need a website that people will actually visit.
-According to Statista, there are around 1.88 billion websites online right now, and the number keeps growing.
+According to Internet Live Stats, there are more than 1.5 billion websites.
 Your website has a lot of competition, but an active blog can help it stand out.

 Think about it this way.
 When people go online to research insurance products, they’re looking for information.
 A blog is a great source of information, so it can attract a lot of internet browsers.
 A blog can also do wonders for your website’s SEO, making it easier to find in Google searches.
 HubSpot says that businesses that blog get 55% more website visitors compared to businesses that don’t blog.